 Tim Cassedy specializes in American and transatlantic literature, the cultural history of reading, and the history of readers’ relationships with texts.
-He is currently completing Language Makes the Difference: A History of Linguistic Identity, 1775-1825, a study of the prevalent eighteenth- and nineteenth-century idea that the language you speak determines the person you are.
+He is currently completing Our Language, Ourselves: A History of Linguistic Identity, 1775-1825, a book about the once-common idea that the language you speak makes you the person you are.

 - "'A Dictionary Which We Do Not Want': Defining America Against Noah Webster, 1783–1810," William and Mary Quarterly (April 2014).